THE HOLLER COLONY „ALTES LAND”

 THE COURSE OF COLONISATION

-- 1149 Archbishop Hartwig gives Dutch settlers on the Weser the same rights as the Dutch in Stade
+- 1149 Archbishop Hartwig gives Dutch settlers on the Weser the same rights as the Dutch near Stade

 - 1221 Bishop Iso von Verden tithes the Verden Andreasstift from Estebrügge, Zesterfleth, Mittelnkirchen and Jork

 - • 1236 Bremen archbishop gains sovereignty of the second and third mile; the colonisation is completed